-- Student Service Partnerships with Local/Regional/State/Global Communities; Social Mission and Public Benefits - Community Service Partnerships: The MS in Global Health and Bioethics curriculum will facilitate student immersion in the community and the building of community partnerships over the entire course of their education.
+- Student Service Partnerships with Local/Regional/State/Global Communities; Social Mission and Public Benefits

+- Community Service Partnerships: The MS in Global Health and Bioethics curriculum is horizontally and vertically integrated with the MD curriculum throughout FAU COM's four year medical training program.
+This MD/MS dual degree will facilitate student immersion in the community and the building of community partnerships over the entire course of their education.
 Students will be working with community organizations, international organizations, interdisciplinary teams and neighborhood households to identify and address existing healthcare needs and gaps in services.
-Students in the MS program will thus work together with community partners throughout their training, and especially through their Capstone Project, to address real health, social and ethical issues experienced by disadvantaged families of South Florida and overseas.
+Students in the MD/MS program will thus work together with community partners throughout their training, and especially through their Capstone Project, to address real medical, social and ethical issues experienced by disadvantaged families of South Florida and overseas.
 We will thereby prepare graduates to assess and address the medical and non-medical factors that affect health outcomes, through a curriculum that integrates the ethical foundations of medicine, social determinants of health, cultural competency, public health principles, and sustained community-based participatory service learning projects.
-The community engagement effort through community-based participatory research (CBPR) and the Capstone Projects will additionally serve the institution and community by enabling them to collaboratively and democratically construct substantive, rich, and deep insights/knowledge of how FAU can best serve the community. - Social Mission and Public Benefits: The MS in Global Health and Bioethics curriculum will provide students with early experiences in the community (e.g., community health centers and organizations) that will help inform research ideas and guide fieldwork project topics and allow students to begin studying community- and site-specific clinical and cultural issues, socio-behavioral determinants of health and how factors like poverty and immigrant/refugee status and other stressors may complicate medical care.
-The MS will thus highlight the "social mission" and "public benefits" of the University and the COM, to serve the community and to promote socially conscious medicine.
+The community engagement effort through community-based participatory research (CBPR) and the Capstone Projects will additionally serve the institution and community by enabling them to collaboratively and democratically construct substantive, rich, and deep insights/knowledge of how FAU can best serve the community. - Social Mission and Public Benefits: The MD/MS in Global Health and Bioethics curriculum will provide students with early clinical experiences in the community (Department of Health, community health centers, etc.) that will help inform research ideas and guide fieldwork project topics and allow students to begin studying community- and site-specific clinical and cultural issues, socio-behavioral determinants of health and how factors like poverty and immigrant/refugee status and other stressors may complicate medical care.
+The MD/MS will thus highlight the "social mission" and "public benefits" of the University and the COM, to serve the community and to promote socially conscious medicine.
 Medical schools contribute numerous important public goods to society beyond training the future physician workforce.
 These public goods include providing substantial healthcare to underserved communities.
+One core social mission is to train physicians to care for the population as a whole, taking into account such issues as primary care, underserved areas and workforce diversity.
+In "The Social Mission of Medical Education: Ranking the Schools" (Annals of Internal Medicine 2010, 152:804-811.), Mullan and colleagues suggest that the social mission of a school of medicine can be measured based on percentage of medical school graduates who practice primary care, work in health professional shortage areas and who are underrepresented minorities.
+FAU as a public medical school will primarily admit students from within the state.
+Mullan and colleagues concluded that public schools are indeed more responsive to the population-based and distributional physician workforce needs that concern legislators.
+Graduates of schools with a strong social mission are likely to be among the most well prepared practitioners for primary care and for the care of underserved minority populations, and our MD/MS dual degree uniquely advances all of these goals.